outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

   - market optimization/organization

+    - predict financial product value by:
+      - ai using available variables
+      - how inaccurate historical ratings or ratings based on those variables are
+        - an error type prediction algorithm may be faster than building a highly accurate data set prediction function
+          - rather than identifying specific metrics like ROI & stability, identify general error type structures that may not be visible in the data set (assumptions, hidden dependencies, false equivalences, information gaps, unconnected logic)
+          - data set variables are likelier to change in unpredictable ways, compared to error type structures

     - interaction of debt & risk markets
       - with debt, there is a sub-market for risks, such as:
         - risk of a merger/deal between loaner/borrower, so the loan becomes an investment in a business relationship
         - risk of default, stimulating collection & higher-interest debt (loan shark) markets
         - risk of incentives for/implementation of forgiveness/regulation/refinancing/resale forcing interest rate down (such as with faster payments) - potentially with riskier borrowers, again stimulating debt resale market
-      - there are also incentives to allocate risks around debt structures, delegating resources to borrowers & problems to non-borrowers/partners
+      - there are also incentives to allocate risks around debt structures, delegating resources to borrowers & problems to non-borrowers/partners or entities that can sustain risk or 'cant fail' due to their embedded dependency structures or have other forms of repayment options in case of default (like govts have subsidies/lower taxes & credit card companies have discounts/rewards)
         - these exploits can backfire if the entities receiving problems become market players or initiate a business relationship, rather than a market dead-end (a deal tree leaf that connects with another branch or tree, forming a network, or a closed trade loop that doesnt stay closed)

+    - interaction of debt & enforcement markets
+      - cases where something is owed but not incentivized or enforceable
+        - data privacy is demanded, but not by powerful people or data-using companies and not enforceable, without competing data privacy providers or ability to become a data privacy self-supplier

     - contract term validation (similar to currency wallet validation to verify that funds exist) to confirm that an agent can fulfill a contract terms before the deal is closed
       - similar to automated product testing tools to identify attributes & test for them, automated contract testing tools would evaluate the ability of an agent's resources to adjacently fulfill an intent (a contract term), adjacently meaning 'with work that can be done or resources that can be acquired in contract timeline, given prior history of work/resource acquisition, intents, market changes, etc'